 Submission Issue summary aven corridor.
 Land supply projections for the aven indicate a 30+ year land supply exists.
-13 3 Deniece Merryfull for Kew Country Club The Links Estate has increased visitor and local trade in Kew.
+13 Deniece Merryfull for Kew Country Club The Links Estate has increased visitor and local trade in Kew.
 Clubhouse and facility improvements are planned for Kew Country Club over the next few years and trade from the Links Estate and Homedale Road residents will help to grow the business.
 The Kew Country Club considers the rezoning of the Homedale Road site as a priority.
 Response/ Comment: Noted.
-14 Anna Batter Camden Ha Chamber of aven parklands.
-The land will provide an appealing Response/ Comment: This submission appears to have confused the Homedale Road Planning Proposal with the recently submitted Chimneys Planning Proposal, which relates to adjoining land to the south.
-The Chimneys Planning Proposal is currently under assessment and will be reported to Council separately.
-15 Barry Barr fo iKew Inform Centre Supportive of the proposal.
+14 14 Anna Battersby for Camden Haven Chamber of Commerce Support the proposal for open space and recreation parklands.
+The land will provide an appealing recreation area for the public to enjoy.
+Response/ Comment: 15 Barry Barr for iKew Information Centre Response/ Comment: Supportive of the proposal.
 Future residential development of the site will enhance Kew.
-Response/ Comment: Noted.